scylladb/scylla-rust-driver/MAINTENANCE.md

   duplicated between release notes for at least 2 different versions that way.
 This is fine, the backport should just be marked as such in release notes.

 - Release notes should contain a table with the number of non-backported commits per contributor.
-  Depending on the situation you may generate it with `git shortlog $(git merge-base main previous_version_tag)..HEAD -s -n` and manually subtracting backported commits, or just `git shortlog previous_version_tag..HEAD -s -n` .
+  Depending on the situation you may generate it with `git shortlog --no-merges $(git merge-base main previous_version_tag)..HEAD -s -n` and manually subtracting backported commits, or just `git shortlog --no-merges previous_version_tag..HEAD -s -n` .
   If it is too much work, or you can't figure out how to calculate it in particular situation, you can skip it.
   This table should not count version bump commits - subtract them from your row if you already created them.